akshaykapoor347/Time-series-modeling-basics/README.md

 # Time-series-modeling-basics
-Basics of Time series modeling in Python using pandas
+Basics of Time series modeling in Python by going through tutorials and trying out different techniques .